 He began to “build” his colony when he was granted 50,000 acres of prime land by Governor Alvarado, the Mexican governor of California.
 He then purchased a number of properties that were moved to the area and began raising a herd of cattle.
 Calling his new colony “New Helvetica,” he used Indian labor to build a “fort,” from which he oversaw his new settlement.

 However, he was badly in need of lumber for his buildings.
 In 1845, he contracted with James Marshall to build a sawmill in the Coloma Valley, about 40 miles east of New Helvetia and Sutter’s Fort.
 However, it would be two more years before construction on the sawmill would begin.
-In January, 1848, when the mill was nearing completion, Sutter was inspecting the water flow when he discovered a pea-sized gold nugget.
+In January, 1848, when the mill was nearing completion, Marshall was inspecting the water flow when he discovered a pea-sized gold nugget.
 Gold had been discovered in California!
 Ironically, neither Sutter nor Marshall ever profited from the discovery that should have made them independently wealthy.

 As word quickly spread, Sutter’s sawmill was overrun by gold miners, around which, a gold camp born.
 Named for the valley in which it was situated, called Cullumah, meaning “beautiful” to the native Nisenan Indians, the new “town” was called Coloma.